kiranz/just-api/docs/docs/features.md

      function_name: customAsyncFunctionName
 ```

-Note that run_type is `module` and function details are mapped to `module` attribute. `module_path` has the relative path to the JS file.The JS file is expected to be a standard Node.js module.
+Note that run_type is `module` and function details are mapped to `module` attribute. `module_path` has the relative path to the JS file from Node's process's current working directory or relative to suite's path if you set `locate_files_relative` to true in `meta` section of the suite.
+The JS file is expected to be a standard Node.js module.
-`function_name` is the async function defined async keyword in the module.
+`function_name` is the async function defined with async keyword and exported in the module.

 ## Suite configuration

-When you are running tests, you would want to configure API host, port etc according to the environment you are testing against.
+When you are running tests, you would want to configure API host, port etc, according to the environment you are testing.

 In order to facilitate this, Just-API provides a `configuration` section in each suite, where you can have a `custom_configuration` attribute
 and provide a custom JS function to set suite configuration.